 To create your own configuration, you must first use the

 resource command in the command line interface to map your peripheral pins on your controller.
-Use the CLI documentation linked above and other wiki pages for command reference.
+Use the CLI documentation linked above and other pages for command reference.
 Then, you use the

 set command to set the bus type, i2c address, lowpass filter frequency/type, baro_hardware, gyro_hardware, etc. This will mainly be dependent on your hardware and will involve a lot of trial and error.
 Use the